-Equit Equity Compensation Plan Information Plan Category Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights (a)(1) eighted Average tercise Price of Outstanding Options, Warrants and Rights (b) (2) Number of Securities Remaining Available for Future Issuance under Equity Compensation Plan (Excluding Securities Reflected in Column (a)) (c) Equity compensation plans approved by security holders: 2014 Stock Plan, 2015 Stock Plan and ESPP (3) 349,268 \$ 53.04 (4) 339,696 Equity compensation plans not approved by security holders: Inducement option grants (5) 14,285 \$ 11.41 Total 363,553 339,696

-- (1) Includes 351,078 shares subject to outstanding stock options and 12,475 shares subject to outstanding restricted stock unit ("RSU") awards. - (2) The weighted-average exercise price is calculated based solely on outstanding stock options and does not reflect the shares that will be issued upon the vesting and settlement of outstanding awards of RSUs, which have no exercise price. - (3) The number of shares of stock available for issuance under the 2015 Stock Plan was automatically increased each January 1, from January 1, 2016 until January 1, 2019, by the lesser of (i) 1,840,000 shares of common stock, (ii) 4% of the outstanding number of shares of the Company's common stock on the immediately preceding December 31, and (iii) an amount as determined by the Compensation Committee of the Board of Directors.
-The number of shares of stock available for issuance under the ESPP was automatically increased each January 1, 2016 until January 1, 2019, by the lesser of 1% of the outstanding number of shares of common stock on the immediately preceding December 31 or such lesser amount of shares as determined by the Compensation Committee of the Board of Directors.
-We no longer grant new awards under our 2014 Stock Plan, and any awards previously granted under such plan prior to our initial public offering that are forfeited, canceled, reacquired by us prior to vesting satisfied without the issuance of stock or otherwise terminated (other than by exercise) are added to shares available for issuance under the 2015 Stock Plan. - (4) Does not include purchase rights accruing under the ESPP because the purchase right (and therefore the number of shares to be purchased) will not be determined until the end of the purchase period. - (5) In July 2018, we granted a non-qualified stock option as an inducement award in connection with the hiring of Ms. Broadfoot.
-This option grant was an inducement grant issued outside of our 2015 Stock Plan in accordance with Nasdaq Listing Rule 5635(c)(4).
-The option grant was granted purusant to a form of non-qualified stock option agreement non-plan inducement grant previously approved by the Board of Directors.
+Includes 351,078 shares subject to outstanding stock options and 12,475 shares subject to outstanding restricted stock unit ("RSU") awards.
+(1)

+The weighted-average exercise price is calculated based solely on outstanding stock options and does not reflect the shares that will be issued upon the vesting and settlement of outstanding awards of RSUs, which have no exercise price.
+(2)

+The weighted-average exercise price is calculated based solely on outstanding stock options and ones not retect the shares of tack will be for issuance under the 2015 Stock Plan was utilized and the issue of the outstanding humary 1, 2016 until January 1, 2016 unt (3)

+(4) (5) In July 2018, we granted a non-qualified stock option as an inducement awar in connection with the hining of Ms. Broadfoot.
+This option grant was a minute enter study are stored of our 2015 Stock Plan in accordance with Nasdaq Listing Rule 5635(c)(4).
+The option grant was a granted purusant to a form of non-qualified stock option agreement non-plan inducement grant previousy approved by the Board of Directors.
 Certain terms of the option are governed by the terms and conditions of the 2015 Stock Plan (other than those applicable to the share reserve) as if it had actually been issued under the 2015 Stock Plan.